lunarc/lunarc_docs/docs/batch_system.md

 #### Aurora
 The Aurora system has 64 GB of memory installed on a compute node.
-To allow memory for the operating system, to the the default memory request per core is 3100 MB of memory.
+To allow memory for the operating system, the default memory request per core is 3100 MB of memory.
 If more than 3100 MB per core is needed it has to be requested explicitly using the `--mem-per-cpu` option.
 For example if you require 5000 MB per core add the line